emirbuckun/CSE1141-Computer-Programming-I-Homeworks/README.md

 # First-Semester-HW
-This is a repository of my first semester homeworks for CSE Programming I lesson.
+This is a repository of my first semester homeworks for CSE-1141 Computer Programming I lesson.